-The Clean200: The biggest 200 public companies ranked by green energy revenues, was first published on
+The Clean200: The biggest 200 public companies ranked by green energy revenues, was first calculated on July 1, 2016 and publicly released on August 15, 2016 by Corporate Knights and As You Sow and now updated with data through the end of 2016.

 Benchmarking: To calculate the performance of the Carbon Underground 200 versus the Clean200 versus the S&P 1200, a ‘snapshot in time’ analysis was used consisting of the current constituents of the Clean200 (July 1, 2016), S&P 1200 (July 1, 2016) and the most recent publicly available list of the Carbon Underground 200 (May 15, 2015).
 The ‘snapshot-in-time analysis’ was necessitated due to the absence of historical data series for Bloomberg’s BNEF New Energy Exposure field.
 All three lists were equally weighted and re-balanced quarterly from January 1, 2006 to July 1, 2016.
 Returns were calculated using Bloomberg monthly total returns including gross dividends for each security.
 Rebalancing takes effect immediately after the rebalancing date.
 A ‘snapshot-in-time analysis’ based on a static list introduces a survivorship bias.
 Survivorship bias can be present when stocks which do not currently exist (because they have failed, for example) are excluded from the historical analysis.
 This bias can result in the overestimation of past returns.